 In the ordinary course of business, the Company is exposed to commodity price risk, including the exposure from diesel fuel prices, and expose the Company to variations in prices of the underlying commodity.
 The Company established specific policies oriented to obtain hedge with the objective of fixing diesel fuel prices.
-To hedge the price of diesel fuel, the Company entered into a derivative commodity swap agreement in 2020.
-By means of these contracts, the Company fixed the price of diesel over certain volume representing a portion of the estimated consumption of diesel fuel in the operations for 2021.
-In 2021, the Company adopted a gradual hedging strategy for diesel fuel which involved the purchase of collars over a certain volume representing a portion of estimated consumption of diesel fuel in the operations for 2022 and 2023.
+Beginning 2021, the Company adopted a hedging strategy for diesel fuel which involved the purchase of collars over a certain volume representing a portion of estimated consumption of diesel fuel in the operations for 2022, 2023 and 2024.
 Through these contracts, the Company fixed the price of diesel over a certain volume representing a portion of the estimated consumption of diesel fuel in the operations.
 These contracts have been designated as cash flow hedges of diesel fuel consumption, and as such, changes in fair value are recognized temporarily through OCI and are recycled to profit or loss as the related diesel volumes are consumed.

-The following amounts relating to items designated as hedging instruments as at March 31, 2023 and December 31, 2022 were as follows:
+The following amounts relating to items designated as hedging instruments as at March 31, 2024 and December 31, 2023 were as follows:

-March 31, 2023 December 31, 2022

-Notional Carrying Notional Carrying

-amount amount amount amount

-Commodity collar transaction P386,776 P29,335 P397,247 P49,605
+March 31, 2024 March 31, 2024 December 31, 2 31, 2023 Notional Carrying Notional Carrying amount amount amount amount Commodity collar transaction P149,582 P18,273 P196,358 P13,815